cylmat/php-docker-boilerplate/README.md

 * Change the values of .env file "HOST_DIRECTORY" and "APP_SOURCE_PATH" if you need it.

+* Run "**git init**" from inside your application directory to create a git repository.

 * You can use the Home's Makefile in the Phpfpm's container to configure the prompt or vim editor, e.g.
 ```
 cd ~